 All of the amounts above are in respect of continuing operations.

-The notes on pages 13 to 28 form an integral part of these financial statements.
+The accounting policies and notes on pages 13 to 28 form an integral part of these financial statements.

-RECONCILIATION OF MOVEMENT IN SHAREHOLDERS' FUND FOR THE YEAR ENDED 31 DECEMBER 2007
+RECONCILIATION OF MOVEMENT IN SHAREHOLDERS' FUND FOR THE YEAR ENDED 31 DECEMBER 2008